-Student identification cards are produced for on-campus students (excluding audit students) during orientation and for mini-term or doctor of ministry students during the first week a student is on campus for classes.
+Student identification cards are produced for on-campus students (excluding audit students) during orientation and doctoral students during the first week a student is on campus for classes, or by appointment with Campus Life.
 At the Cordova campus, student identification cards are used to access the building and various areas within the building; these cards also function as a library card and record attendance at report hour.